Updated as of 9/14/21:

 Find details regarding masks on the return to campus website under Updated Mask Guidelines.

 Campus Visitors for Research/Scholarship

-The current process allows visitors whose physical presence is required on campus.
-They must follow recommended CDC and OSHA guidance as well as federal, state and local guidelines.
+Visitors are allowed on campus but must follow recommended CDC and OSHA guidance as well as federal, state and local guidelines.
 They are also required to comply with the University's COVID-19 policies and procedures.
 All visits to campus must be coordinated with the appropriate WVU host with as much advance notice as possible.
 The host is responsible for sending the Visitors and Contractors Self-Screening Checklist and asking the visitors to complete the checklist prior to the visit.

 A listing of more specific visitors with guidelines can be found on the return to campus website visitors section.

 - Personal travel is not restricted.
-It is highly recommended that international travelers get advice from International Office.
-5-day ban on returning to campus after out of state travel unless fully vaccinated.
+It is highly recommended that international travelers review the guidelines on the return to campus travel page section dedicated to international travel as well as get advice from International Office.

 Additional guidance can be found on the return to campus travel section.